Setting the Tone for a Welcoming Classroom with a Liquid Syllabus

 Yes, the template meets all the requirements on the University’s syllabus checklist.

-If I sign up for the pilot, do I have to use the template for my fall courses?
+If I sign up for the template, do I have to use it?

 How do I get access to the template?